Women's baseball

+Women's baseball is the team sport of baseball played by women.
+Women have played baseball since at least 1866, when teams were formed at Vassar College.
+One of the first professional baseball teams were the Dolly Vardens, an African-American women's team formed in Philadelphia in 1867.
+Today, women's baseball is played in youth through adult leagues, and at the university level in North America and internationally.

 Women's baseball is played in several countries.
 The strongest and most organized women's baseball leagues are in the United States, Australia, Japan, Taiwan, Cuba, Hong Kong, and Canada.
 Those countries have national governing bodies that support girls' and women's baseball programs.
 Other countries/regions that currently have organized women's baseball are Germany, France, Netherlands, Croatia, India, South Korea, Venezuela, Argentina, Puerto Rico, Colombia, Brazil, Dominican Republic, and Pakistan.
-There also is a handful of women playing baseball in Vietnam currently on the Fishanu team at Hanoi University and on the Hanoi Baseball Club.
+There also are a handful of women playing baseball in Vietnam currently on the Fishanu team at Hanoi University and on the Hanoi Baseball Club.

 Internationally, the World Baseball Softball Confederation is the world governing body for women's and men's baseball, as well as women's and men's softball.
-The WBSC was created in 2013.
+The WBSC was established in 2013 by the merger of the International Baseball Federation (IBAF) and International Softball Federation (ISF).